madjugglers/pattern-book/03_four_person_patterns.md

 Unicycle dates to 1996 by MAJ.

-### Extra-Club Unicycle
+### Unicycle Plus
 ![](./media/image26.png){width=30%}

-The Extra-Club Unicycle is a fun moving pattern in 4-count with triple passes, double passes and dropbacks.
+This is a fun moving pattern in 4-count with triple passes, double passes and dropbacks.

 A feeds the left and right positions with 4-count triples.